parisasledge-source/EventTrackerProject/README.md

 2. Performing all interactions with the database RESTfully
 3. Using Javascript to access data and manipulating the DOM
 4. Presenting the aggregated data in an additional format

+## Section Three (Frontend Process with Angular)

+### Steps & overview
+Adding angular functionality

+Configuring the application by bringing in dependencies and setting up the file structure

+Sending asynchronous requests to the server using http

+Using service in the components controller to display data

+Building up Create/Read/Update/Delete functionality on the client

+Adding a function that uses the response data to present the data in the form of "Total Number of Flights" (Every time a new object is added to the list the total number of flight is increased by one and displayed with a reload of the list of all the flights)

+### Technologies used and lessons learned
+1. Configuring an Angular application
+2. Using Components
+3. Services
+4. Directives
+5. Sending / receiving JSON
+6. Sending asynchronous request to Java controller with http